TRaSH-Guides/Guides/docs/Plex/what-does-my-media-player-support.md

 ## What should I do next with this info

 The next thing to do is set up a proper quality profile with the info you gathered from this sheet.
-To make this easier, we've made a section labeled "How to set up a quality profile for Radarr/Sonarr" that has a flowchart to help you even more to decide what to choose.

 ### Radarr